Held in cooperation with the University of Chicago Department of Computer Science

 100 units

-This is a graduate level course on algorithms with the emphasis on central combinatorial optimization problems and advanced methods for algorithm design and analysis.
-Topics covered include greedy algorithms, dynamic programming, randomized algorithms and the probabilistic method, combinatorial optimization and approximation algorithms, linear programming, and online algorithms.
+This is a graduate level course on algorithms with the emphasis on central combinatorial optimization problems and methods for algorithm design and analysis.
+Topics covered include greedy algorithms, dynamic programming, algorithms for maximum flow and minimum cut, applications of linear programming, randomized algorithms, combinatorial optimization, and approximation algorithms.
+Time permitting, additional topics, such as online algorithms and probabilistic method will be covered.

 The course textbook is “Algorithm Design” by Kleinberg and Tardos